-Chosen as one of the top 15 Bed and Breakfasts in America 3 years in a row.
+- Chosen as one of the top 15 Bed and Breakfasts in America 3 years in a row.

-The Inn at Meander Plantation opened in September 1992 after undergoing a year of restoration and preparation.
+The Inn and Tavern at Meander opened in September 1992 after undergoing a year of restoration and preparation.
 Prior to that, the house had been a private residence since it was built in the 1700s.
 This unique property is steeped in history.

 Archeologists have discovered a prehistoric native American site on the property near the Robinson River.
 Their excavations unearthed spear and arrow points and chards of pottery, among other artifacts, dating back as early as 2000 BC.

-The plantation was patented in 1726 by Col. Joshua Fry, naming it Meander because of the curve in the Robinson River running through.
+The farm was patented in 1726 by Col. Joshua Fry, naming it Meander because of the curve in the Robinson River running through.
 A member of the House of Burgesses and professor at William and Mary, he also served as the commander of the Virginia militia.
 Col. Fry and his partner Peter Jefferson, father of Thomas Jefferson, surveyed and drew the first official map of the area known as Virginia.
 Fry commanded the Virginia Militia at the start of the French and Indian War, with George Washington as his second in command.
 After Col. Fry died from injuries sustained in travel to battle, Washington assumed command of the forces and as they say, the rest is history.

-Following Joshua’s death, his son Reverend Henry “Hank” Fry, inherited the property and built the first part of the house naming the Plantation Elim, (He is buried in the family cemetery located in the field behind the house along with several other Fry and Lightfoot family decedents.
+Following Joshua’s death, his son Reverend Henry “Hank” Fry, inherited the property and built the first part of the house naming the property Elim.
+Henry is buried in the family cemetery located in the field behind the house along with several other Fry and Lightfoot family decedents.
 His lifelong friend, Thomas Jefferson, visited here often, as did General Lafayette, George Washington, George Mason, and many other patriots.
 William Wirt, famous 18th Century American lawyer and counsel for the prosecution against Aaron Burr in 1807, spent much of his youth here.
-At that time, the plantation encompassed more than 3,000 acres.
+At that time, the property encompassed more than 3,000 acres.

 To reach our Inn, please use our directions below when you arrive in Locust Dale, VA.